etendosoftware/docs/docs/developer-guide/etendo-mobile/tutorials/create-example-subapplication-rx.md

 # Integrating Etendo RX with Etendo Sub-Application

-This section outlines the integration of Etendo RX generated TypeScript entities with the Etendo Sub-Application, focusing on backend-frontend interactions.
+This section details the integration of Etendo RX generated TypeScript entities with the Etendo Sub-Application, focusing on backend-frontend interactions.

 ### Custom Hooks in React Native